Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### Rainbow CLI 1.44 (Beta) - July 2018
+---

+**3-Release Breaking Changes**

+- None.

+**Breaking Changes**

+- None.

+**Changes**

+- New command `rbw application renew` has been added to renew the application secret.

+- New command `rbw application link` has been added to allow ALE to change the ownership of an application to someone else.

+- New option `--owner` has been added to command `rbw application create` to allow ALE to create application on behalf a developer.

+**Others changes**

+- Linked with `Rainbow Node.JS SDK 1.43.2`

 ### Rainbow CLI 1.43 (Beta) - July 2018
 ---